awayfromcasual/csgo/README.md

 - `-d3d9ex` - Makes alt-tab instantaneous.
 Might also improve FPS.
 - `-tickrate 128` - Sets the tick rate for local servers to 128 instead of the default 64.
 - `+exec _launch` - Executes my launch options file (sets fps_max and loads my commands).

+### Using a dedicated launch.cfg file

+Many guides suggest adding `exec autoexec` to your launch options so that your settings always update when you launch the game.
+I prefer to use a separate `_launch.cfg` file, which only includes commands that I want reset every launch (cl_crosshaircolor, fps_max, etc).
+This allows me to experiment with changing settings without having those settings reset every time I close the game.

 ## Graphics Settings